 4. Young Man, Old Man, Scarecrow

 Robert is driving home from work when he is distracted by Halloween decorations.
-So overstimulated, he crashes his car into a ditch.
+He is so overstimulated he crashes his car into a ditch.

 Nobody comes.
 Robert walks back to a village and warns the police.
 It turns out the man and his wife had died years and years before.